cwells/doc2/README.rst

 :newfile:  (boolean, False)  cause a new file to be started with the next element
 :store:    (string, None)    store the element in an array named string
 :retrieve: (string, None)    retrieve the elements stored in array named string
-:begin:    (list)            control processing sequence of the begin event
-:end:      (list)            control processing sequence of the end event
 :globals:  (dict, {})        global namespace.
 Use globals['foo'] = "bar" to have values persist across events

 The order of these variables determines not only which directives are called, but also the order the directives are processed in.